Božidarka Frajt

 In her six decade long career, she has composed a prolific repertoire in Croatian television, film and theatre, but is best known for her role in cinéma vérité-style 1972 film The Living Truth, which earned her critical praise and a Golden Arena Award for Best Actress.
 In 2010, Frajt was awarded the Vladimir Nazor Award for lifetime achievement.

 Early life

 Božidarka Frajt was born Božidarka Grublješić on 11 November 1940.
-Born to an ethnic Bosnian Serb family, her exact birthplace is unknown due to the scarce information of her childhood.
-It is believed she was born in Velika Žuljevica under Kozara, and that she was taken by Croatian Ustaše to a concentration camp for Serbian kids in Sisak during the Kozara Offensive in 1942 along with thousands of other orphans.
+Born to an ethnic Serb family from Bosnia, her exact birthplace is unknown due to the scarce information of her childhood.
+It is believed she was born in Velika Žuljevica under Kozara, and that she was taken by the Ustashas to the Sisak concentration camp during the Kozara Offensive in 1942 along with thousands of other orphans.
 She was later adopted by Croatian Jews Katarina and Stjepan Frajt.
 At the age of 36, she found out about her Kozara heritage when a woman named Dara Grublješić identified her as her niece.